Checklist for international students taking freestanding courses

 Swedish personal identity number

 If you have moved to Sweden from abroad and are planning to live in Sweden for one year or more, you need to register in the Swedish Population Register.
 You will then get a Swedish personal identity number from the Swedish Tax Agency (Skatteverket).
-In order to register in the Swedish Population Register (become ’folkbokförd’), you must personally visit a Tax Agency office.
+In order to register in the Swedish Population Register (become ’folkbokförd’), you must personally visit a Swedish state service centre.

-For more information, including what documents to bring to the tax agency office, please read the information on Skatteverket's website.
+For more information, including what documents to bring to thea Swedish state service centre, please read the information on Skatteverket's website.

 After receiving your personal identity number